 Various scientific studies have shown that burning candles can release volatile organic compounds (VOC) such as formaldehyde and benzene into the air.

 A study by Rezaei, Wang, and Johnson found that paraffin wax candles produce a greater amount of soot and associated chemicals compared to soy candle.

 Should you be concerned about chemicals released into the air?

 No, you shouldn’t.

-Candles do indeed release chemicals when burning, but the levels measured are relatively low and not considered harmful.
+Paraffin wax candles do indeed release chemicals when burning, but the levels measured are relatively low and not considered harmful.
 The emissions released while burning a candle are too low to pose a significant risk to human health.

 According to the Candles Association, “A well-made candle will create virtually no smoke when burning properly.”
 Nevertheless, to avoid any smoke when burning a candle, always make sure to trim the wick of the candle (¼ inch) every time you use it.
 It’s also important to place the candles away from drafts, and air currents.